THE ORIGINAL DRINKS AND FOOD COMPANY LTD

 Instructions (period style):

-2. Combine with wine (and port), gently heated; some versions suggest burning off a portion of spirit.
+2. Add the sugar and then combine with wine (and port), and gently heat; some versions suggest burning off a portion of spirit.

 3. Let stand near heat to infuse for around 10 minutes.